DorothyTamYiLing/GWarrange/documents/tutorials.md

 **Important notes:**

-Some of the significant intack kmers without N (e.g. kmer2189, kmer1450, kmer2126) contain sequence of pertactin autotransporter.
+Some of the significant intack kmers without N contain sequence of pertactin autotransporter (indicated by black arrows).
 These kmers are not found using ext7000_merge200_ISreplaced_genomes.
 This is because the gene pertactin autotransporter is located immediately next to an IS element in _pertusis_ genomes, and any genome rearrangement that sits completely within the "replaced IS" region will not be detected.

 Ref: Lefrancq, N., Bouchez, V., Fernandes, N., Barkoff, A.M., Bosch, T., Dalby, T., Åkerlund, T., Darenberg, J., Fabianova, K., Vestrheim, D.F. and Fry, N.K., 2022.
 Global spatial dynamics and vaccine-induced fitness changes of Bordetella pertussis.
 Science Translational Medicine, 14(642), p.eabn3253.